-As my dependent variable, I use the WVS question about the individual's state of happiness which arises from the answers to the following question: "Taking all things together, would you say that you are (1) very happy, (2) quite happy, (3) Not very happy, (4) Not at all happy?.", thus a categorical variable which takes four values.
-This variable is ordered in the sense that each category represents a level of happiness that can be compared with the preceding and following category: when the individual's answer falls in category 3, such person is less happy than some other individual whose answer fell in category 4.
+The dependent variable (happiness) is built by considering the WVS question about the individual's state of happiness.
+Individuals are asked to answer the following question: "Taking all things together, would you say that you are (1) very happy, (2) quite happy, (3) Not very happy, (4) Not at all happy?.", thus a categorical variable which takes four values.
+This variable is ordered in the sense that each category represents a level of happiness that can be compared with the preceding and following category: when the individual's answer falls in category 3, such person is less happy than some other individual whose answer fell in category 2 but happier than other individual whose answer fell in the following category 4.

 Competitive capitalism or market competition is approximated by computing the feeling individuals express about competition.
 Specifically, individuals are asked the following question: "How would you place your views on this scale?
-I means you agree completely with the statement on the left; 10 means you agree completely with the statement on the right; and if your views fall somewhere in between, you can choose any number in between.
+1 means you agree completely with the statement on the left; 10 means you agree completely with the statement on the left; and if your views fall somewhere in between, you can choose any number in between.
 Sentences: Competition is good.
 It stimulates people to work hard and develop new ideas vs Competition is harmful.
 It brings the worst in people".

 Briefly, should a person chooses option 1 it would mean she believes competition is a good thing, while if she chooses option 10 it would mean she believes competition is harmful.
-In sum, competition is also a categorical variable that takes 10 values, from 1

-(good) to 10 (harmful).
+In sum, competition is also a categorical variable that takes 10 values, from 1 (good) to 10 (harmful).
 Moving downwards from the first category, each subsequent category represents less sympathy towards competition.

-To take account of cultural differences I split the data in parts each corresponding to what I define as a different culture: ethnic differences.
-To take account of specific ethnic differences, I split the WVS data in three samples of different individuals: Asians, Whites, and Blacks.
+To take account of cultural differences the data is segregated according to what is defined here as a different culture: ethnic differencesxxix.
+To take account of specific ethnic differences, the WVS data is divided in three samples of different individuals: Asians, Whites, and Blacks.
 These groups account for almost 63 % of the individuals surveyed in the WVS and represent a fairly accurate description of three different cultures.
-For each of the samples I consider the data as described below.

-As a first glance to potential differences, the following table decompose self-reported happiness of Asians, Blacks and Whites:
+As a first glance to potential differences between ethnic groups, the following table decompose self-reported happiness for Asians, Blacks and Whites:

-9 Table 1 Self Reported Happines Ethnic Groups ss
+Table 1 Self Reported Happiness Ethnic Groups

 Ethnicity Very Happy Quite Happy Not so Happy Not at all Happy

 Asians 22.7% 61.5% 13.2% 2.5%

 Blacks 29.5% 48.1% 19.0% 3.5%

 Whites 29.2% 54.9% 13.5% 2.4%